All tutorials

 Our API wrapper RegEx function “isValid3wa

-” can be used to determine if a string is a valid what3words address by checking it against the what3words regex filter and verifying it with the what3words API.
+” for our Python & Rust API wrapper) can be used to determine if a string is a valid what3words address by checking it against the what3words regex filter and verifying it with the what3words API.

 Benefits